Boeing kills its $4.2 billion purchase of Embraer as coronavirus roils the aviation industry

-After more than two years of negotiations, Boeing on Saturday terminated its proposed $4.2 billion deal to acquire the commercial jet business of Brazilian regional jetmaker Embraer.
+After more than two years of negotiations, Boeing on Saturday terminated its proposed $4.2 billion deal to acquire the commercial jet business of Brazilian regional jet maker Embraer.

 Boeing cited an inability to agree on final terms as it let a midnight Friday deadline expire.
 “Boeing exercised its rights to terminate after Embraer did not satisfy the necessary conditions,” the company said in a statement.

+“Embraer believes strongly that Boeing has wrongfully terminated the (agreement), that it has manufactured false claims as a pretext to seek to avoid its commitments to close the transaction and pay Embraer the US$4.2 billion purchase price,” the statement said.

+“We believe Boeing has engaged in a systematic pattern of delay and repeated violations of the (agreement) because of its unwillingness to complete the transaction in light of its own financial condition and 737 MAX and other business and reputational problems,” Embraer added.

-However, industry observers who had been expecting the decision believe the real reason for terminating the deal is the collapse in demand for airplanes due to the coronavirus pandemic and Boeing’s urgent need to conserve cash as revenue dries up.
+Industry observers had been expecting Boeing’s decision, and essentially agree with Embraer.
+They believe the real reason for terminating the deal is the collapse in demand for airplanes due to the coronavirus pandemic and Boeing’s urgent need to conserve cash as revenue dries up.

 The pandemic has so changed Boeing’s circumstances that killing the acquisition plan has looked inevitable.

-“Boeing can’t afford the deal any more,” said Bainbridge Island-based aviation analyst Scott Hamilton of Leeham.net.
+“Boeing can’t afford the deal any more,” said Bainbridge Island-based aviation analyst Scott Hamilton, of Leeham.net.

 And politically, going forward with a major foreign investment could have derailed Boeing’s negotiations with the U.S. government for a massive loan to survive the brutal business downturn.